 I still remember the moment my neighbor's fluffy white Westiepoo jumped into my lap, licked my face, and completely stole my heart.
 That was three years ago.
-Since then, I've watched this adorable designer breed grow from a "hidden gem" to one of the most sought-after family companions in the dog world.
+Since then, I've watched this charming breed grow from a "hidden gem" into one of the most sought-after companion dogs in the world.

 What Exactly Is a Westiepoo?

 A Westiepoo – sometimes called a Westiedoodle or Wee-Poo – is a crossbreed between a West Highland White Terrier (the famous "Westie") and a Poodle, typically a Miniature or Toy Poodle.
-This mix first appeared in the United States back in the 1970s when breeders started experimenting with creating hypoallergenic, family-friendly dogs.
+This mix first appeared in the United States in the 1970s when breeders began experimenting with creating hypoallergenic, family-friendly designer dogs.

 The idea was simple: combine the Westie's spirited, confident personality with the Poodle's exceptional intelligence and low-shedding coat.
 The result?
 A compact, curly-haired companion that fits into almost any home.

-Full-grown Westiepoos typically stand between 11-17 inches tall and weigh anywhere from 20-35 pounds, depending on whether they have Toy or Miniature Poodle genes.
-Their coats can be soft and curly like the Poodle parent, or slightly wiry like the Westie – sometimes a charming mix of both.
+The Westiepoo dog is known for its friendly personality, intelligence, and adaptable nature, which makes it a popular choice for families looking for an affectionate everyday companion.
+Full-grown Westiepoo size typically ranges from 11–17 inches tall and 20–35 pounds, depending on whether the Poodle parent is Toy or Miniature.
+Their coats can be soft and curly like the Poodle parent, or slightly wiry like the Westie — sometimes a charming blend of both.

 They're Genuinely Allergy-Friendly

-Let's be honest – "hypoallergenic" gets thrown around a lot in the dog world, and it's rarely 100% accurate.
+Let's be honest — "hypoallergenic" gets thrown around a lot in the dog world, and it's rarely 100% accurate.
 But Westiepoos come pretty close.
-Thanks to their Poodle heritage, most Westiepoos shed very little, if at all.
-This makes them a realistic option for families where allergies have kept them from owning a dog.
+Thanks to their Poodle heritage, most Westiepoos shed very little, if at all, making them a realistic option for families where allergies have kept them from owning a dog.

 That said, no dog is completely allergen-free.
 If someone in your family has severe allergies, spend time with a Westiepoo before committing.
 Every dog produces some dander, and individual reactions vary.